- Patients

 Targeted therapies or biological therapies are a specialised group of drugs that have been designed to attack or block specific processes in cancer cells that tumours depend on to survive and grow.

-Immunotherapies are a type of targeted therapy that work by helping your body‘s immune system to recognise and fight the cancer.
+Immunotherapies are a type of targeted therapy that helps your immune system to recognise and fight your cancer.

 There may also be opportunities to access clinical trials for the newest treatments for bowel cancer.

 For some advanced cancers, we use specialist tests such as liquid biopsy or genomic testing to understand cancer cells’ genetic makeup.
-This can identify which drugs could be effective based on the particular genetic mutations in your cancer.
-This helps to start effective treatment confidently and without delay, or can provide access to a clinical trial of a novel treatment.
+This can identify drugs that may work against specific gene mutations in your cancer to start treatment confidently without delay.

 FAQs